nvzqz/static-assertions/README.md

 - **Q:** When would I want to use this?

-  **A:** This library is useful for when wanting to ensure properties of constants, types, and traits.
+  **A:** This library is useful when wanting to ensure properties of constants, types, and traits.

   Basic examples:

-  - With the release of 1.39, `str::len` can be called in a `const` context.
+  - With the release of Rust 1.39, `str::len` can be called in a `const` context.
 Using [`const_assert!`], one can check that a string generated from elsewhere is of a given size: